dvolker/mysql_probe/README.md

 flat text files that xinetd can return quickly for haproxy health checks.

 ## Installation
-Install golang 1.3+ and run ./build
+Install golang 1.3+ and run ./build which will compile to bin/mysql_probe.

+### MySQL configuration
+A user must be created with the following perms:
+PROCESS
+REPLICATION CLIENT
+like such:
+CREATE USER mysql_probe@'%' IDENTIFIED BY 'As92rj05UvKK';
+GRANT PROCESS,REPLICATION CLIENT ON *.* TO mysql_probe@'%';

 ## Create package for distribution
 Install fpm and run ./package https://github.com/jordansissel/fpm